HakozBag/Manalili_TFA1/README.md

 ## Data

-Customer and user records use static PHP arrays.
+Customer and user records are stored using static PHP arrays.
 No database or SQL is used in this version.

-## How to Run
+## Setup

 1. Install PHP and Composer.
 2. Run `composer install`.
+3. Configure the `.env` file and set the `app.baseURL`.
-3. Start the server:
+4. Start the application:

 ```bash
 php spark serve